paulferri2407/comp0034_week8/exercises/1_cookies.md

-# Cookies
+# Using cookies in Flask

-This examples works through the following steps:
+This example works through the following steps:

 1. Create a cookie in the signup route as soon as a new user has been successfully created.
 The cookie should use the value of the first_name field from the form to create a cookie called name.
 2. Add a new route to delete the cookie, this is just so that we can see the effect on the index page after the cookie is deleted.
 To delete a cookie, you set its expiration as a date in the past.